mobxjs/mobx/docs/api.md

 # MobX API Reference

-Functions marked with {<span title="Advanced feature">🚀</span>} are considered advanced, and should typically not be needed.
+Functions marked with {🚀} are considered advanced, and should typically not be needed.
 Consider downloading our handy cheat sheet that explains all important APIs on a single page:

 <div class="cheat"><a href="https://gum.co/fSocU"><button title="Download the MobX 6 cheat sheet and sponsor the project">Download the MobX 6 cheat sheet</button></a></div>